Gaimin-io-Limited/tech-interviews/README.md

 Each folder contains a `README.md` with the problem description, requirements, test cases, and guiding questions.

+## Equity & Inclusion

+To ensure the fairness of the problems, we implemented each of these algorithms to ensure the test cases are correct for compatible implementations.
+We also ensured that the problems we present are accessible to all users, regardless of their background or experience level.

+## AI Use

+In today's world it is impossible to avoid the use of AI in solving problems.
+Internally, we use LLMs for a variety of tasks, including generating test cases and providing initial feedback on solutions.
+However, we are firm believers in "human-in-the-loop" AI - where AI models are used to assist humans in solving problems but do not replace human solutions or judgment.

+As part of that, we have provided a predefined LLM instruction file with this repo to guide the models in an expected way.

 ## Getting Started

 1. Work through the problems in order - they build on each other conceptually